apache/trafficcontrol/docs/source/api/v4/deliveryservices_required_capabilities.rst

 ******************************************

 .. deprecated:: 4.1
-	This endpoint will be removed in a future release, in favor of ``required_capabilities`` being a part of :term:`Delivery Services`.
+	This endpoint will be removed in a future release, in favor of :ref:`ds-required-capabilities` being a part of :term:`Delivery Services`.

 ``GET``
 =======